plepers/ATF-Encoder/README.md

 ========

 Decoding :

-support all types, 2D and Cube
+* support all types, 2D and Cube

-decoding sepecific face in cube texture
+* decoding sepecific face in cube texture

-support all RGB888, RGBA8888 and Blockbased compression (decoding DXT1 version)
+* support all RGB888, RGBA8888 and Blockbased compression (decoding DXT1 version)

 Encoding

-support all types, 2D and Cube
+* support all types, 2D and Cube

-support only RGB888 and RGBA8888 formats.
+* support only RGB888 and RGBA8888 formats.

+Utils
+* replaceImageData : modify mip/face in existing atf file
+* removeAllBut : keep only one blockbased format of existing atf file.
+Use it to create platform specific lightweight texture by removing unused one.

 Limitations
 ===========